 - More classics – The Amazon Trail and Galleons of Glory were two other titles I played, and that you can still find (especially if you’re tech-savvy; there are online emulators that work great for both.)

 - Where in the World is Carmen Sandiego? – This is a “classic” that’s gotten new life both as a Facebook game and for more modern computer systems.
 An INCREDIBLE geography reference – you will learn where Myanmar is or was, where Burkina Faso is or was, and where a whole host of other neat-sounding world places are.
 And it’s actually fun – not “so educational” that your kids will roll their eyes at you.
 (I’m a little bit guilty of trying to go that route at times, and Ashar will tell you that “Math Circus is just math with ugly clowns.”)
 This one, she enjoys.
 Even though we have to look up almost every clue, we do it together and have a good time researching!

 I’m sure there are more modern games that have a historical twist, too.
 These are the ones I’m most familiar with because they’re our style of game, but I know there’s some good stuff out there in the World War II realm!
-(And a couple of Sarah’s older friends love Red Dead Redemption; I don’t, particularly, but even that seems to have taught Sarah about the Wild West, when she’s happened to see them playing!
+(And a couple of Ashar’s older friends love Red Dead Redemption; I don’t, particularly, but even that seems to have taught Ashar about the Wild West, when she’s happened to see them playing!
 That’s not one WE’LL be buying, however.)

 Wikipedia even has what I think is pretty cool – a list of video games with historical settings.
 I wouldn’t suggest there’s a year’s worth of curriculum in Grand Theft Auto: San Andreas, which is mentioned there, but some of the American Girl ones listed sound pretty intriguing, especially since we’re reading several of those book series now!

 The rest of the series